ateeq-khaliq/cnaspatial/README.md

 If you use CNASpatial in your research, please cite:

 ```
-Khaliq, A. (2025).
+Masood, A & Khaliq, A. (2025).
 CNASpatial: An R package for analyzing Copy Number Alterations in spatial transcriptomics data.
 GitHub repository: https://github.com/ateeq-khaliq/cnaspatial
+Email at akhaliq@iu.edu; asmasood@iu.edu
 ```

 ## Contributing